AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines) abbreviated VM.
-VMs are used to install the software that is used to analyze the traffic being sent.

-- Remote Desktop Protocol (RDP) is used to connect to the virtual machines and it is one type of traffic observed in wireshark.

-- Various Command-Line Tools are used such as Command Prompt for ping commands and Powershell to ssh into the second virtual machine.
+- Microsoft Azure Virtual Machines

+- Remote Desktop Protocol

-- Network Protocols (SSH, RDH, DNS, ICMP, DHCP) are observed in wireshark as both VMs communicate with each other under various commands.
+- Network Protocols (SSH, RDH, DNS, ICMP, DHCP)

 - Wireshark is the network traffic analyzer used to observe the different types of traffic being sent between both VMs.